-Suppliers must train all staff (including temporary workers, employees, contractors, emergency response team disposal, or recycling and energy efficient behavior, such as turning off their equipment during breaks or at end of a shift.
+Where a facility's overall operation has few environmental impacts, environmental training may be more limited.
+However, even in such cases, employees should still be trained, for example, in proper waste disposal, or recycling and energy efficient behavior, such as turning off their equipment during breaks or at end of a shift.